 Topics and research interests

-This resource presents new research opportunities for teachers and students of the history of exploration, international finance, transnational trade, commodities, early-modern warfare and diplomacy, and the interaction between European imperial powers and colonial elites.
+This resource presents new research opportunities for teachers and students of the history of exploration, international finance, transnational trade, commodities, warfare and diplomacy, and the interaction between European imperial powers and colonial elites.

 Topics covered include: